-- Students need to earn a 3.33 (B+) grade point average for three consecutive terms.
+- Students need to earn a 3.33 (B+) or higher grade point average for two consecutive terms.

-- Freshman who earn the 3.33 all three terms of their ninth grade year can earn chenille numbers of their graduating year.
-(For example, the class of 2003 earn an "03" numerals.)
+- Freshman who earn the 3.33 both terms of their ninth grade year can earn chenille numbers of their graduating year.
+(For example, the class of 2024 earn a "24" numerals.)
 Graduating year numbers are only earned the freshman year.

-- Sophomores through seniors can receive the chenille letter "K" with word "academic" printed down the side by earning a grade point average of 3.33 for three consecutive terms.
+- Sophomores through seniors can receive the chenille letter "K" with word "academic" printed down the side by earning a grade point average of 3.33 for two consecutive terms.

-- Once a student has earned a letter, three additional consecutive terms of 3.33 will be rewarded with a lamp of learning pin to place on the letter.
+- Once a student has earned a letter, two additional consecutive terms of 3.33 will be rewarded with a lamp of learning pin to place on the letter.

 Above and Beyond

 The official school citizenship award is presented to students who excel in scholarship, attendance, and are involved in activities, and school- community service.
-Each term certificates and T-shirts are awarded to students who are selected for the recognition.
+Each term certificates and T-shirts are awarded to students who are selected for the recognition based on recommendations from the Kennedy Staff.
 Once a student has been inducted into the Above and Beyond group, good citizenship and school leadership becomes a continual expectation.
 Above and Beyond induction is sustained through a student's high school career.

 Academic Honors Program

-- a grade point of a least 3.0 in the 230 specified credit hours
+- a grade point average of a least 3.0 in these subjects

 Members of the National Honor Society are selected by a faculty committee with the advice and consent of the entire faculty.
 Specific membership criteria have been established by the National Honor Society and include the following:

-Students are honored in three categories for their grade points during the twelve-week term:
+Students are honored in three categories for their grade points during each semester: